 In 1644, they encountered Rupert’s army at Marston Moor and shattered their aura of invincibility.
 Leading a charge behind the lines, Cromwell’s men snatched victory and helped to dramatically alter the balance of power in the war.

-Creating a new army
+3. Creating a whole new army seemed necessary

 Despite success at Marston Moor, there was still discontent within Parliamentarian ranks at how the war was being fought.
 Although they had a clear advantage in manpower and resources they found it difficult to raise men from local militias which could move around the country.